-Use shielded cables for motor and control wiring, and separate cables for mains input, motor wiring, and control wiring.
+Run cables for mains input, motor wiring, and control wiring in 3 separate metallic conduits.
 Failure to isolate power, motor, and control cables can result in unintended behavior or reduced performance.
 Minimum 200 mm (7.9 in) clearance between mains input, motor, and control cables are required.